ot2i7ba/WebTracker/README.md

 Replace `<YOUR_DOMAIN>` with your actual domain and `<YOUR_SECRET_VALUE>` with the secret value you defined in `favconfig.php`.

 > [!NOTE]
-> The `bookmarklet.txt` file **only contains the template** for the bookmarklet (Favelet)[^1]!
+> The `bookmarklet.txt` file **only contains the template** for the bookmarklet (Favelet) [^2]!
 Adapt the template, create a bookmark and then replace the URL of this newly created bookmark with the adapted content of the bookmarklet.txt.
 The bookmarklet.txt is not needed in file form, it should only help you to customize the URL for your individual WebTracker more easily!

 # Usage
 - **Add Bookmarklet to Browser**: Copy the `Bookmarklet`, create a new bookmark in your browser, and paste the JavaScript code as the URL of the bookmark.